ydGit/ResearchCodes/README.md

 # ResearchCodes
-Various programs I have written in the course of my graduate research
+Various programs I have written in the course of my graduate and later research.